coolsamson7/service/README.md

 ```

 What's wrong?
-- the code assumes that the called service is remote in the first place which simply is a wrong assumption
+- the code assumes that the called service is remote in the first place which is a totally unnecessary restriction
 - we have to commit to a specific protocol and take care of technical details on protocol level ( e.g.  loadbalancing )
 - we have to write technical boilerplate webclient code